beckn/local-retail/docs/implementation-guide/1_local-retail.md

 }
 ```

-## 1.2 Initiating Purchase for Local-retail
+## 1.2 Initiating Purchase for Retail Product
-This section provides recommendations for implementing the APIs related to a local retail.
+This section provides recommendations for implementing the APIs related to a purchasing retail product.

 ### 1.2.1 Recommendations for BPPs

 #### 1.2.1.1 Selecting a retail product from the catalog
 - REQUIRED.
 The BPP MUST implement the `select` endpoint on the url specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry
-- REQUIRED.
+- OPTIONAL.
 The BPP MUST check for a form submission at the URL specified on the `xinput.form.url` before acknowledging a `select` request.
 - REQUIRED.
-If the retail provider has successfully received the information submitted by the retail consumer, the BPP must return an acknowledgement with `ack.status` set to `ACK` in response to the `select` request
+If the retail provider(store) has successfully received the information submitted by the buyer, the BPP must return an acknowledgement with `ack.status` set to `ACK` in response to the `select` request
 - REQUIRED.
-If the retail provider has returned a successful acknowledgement to a `select` request, it MUST send the offer encapsulated in an `Order` object
+If the retail provider(store) has returned a successful acknowledgement to a `select` request, it MUST send the offer encapsulated in an `Order` object

 #### 1.2.1.2 Initializing a retail order
 - REQUIRED.
 The BPP MUST implement the `init` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry